-The term "senior indebtedness" is defined in the indenture to mean the principal of (and premium, if any) and interest (including all interest accruing subsequent to the commencement of any bankruptcy or similar proceeding, whether or not a claim for post-petition interest is allowable as a claim in any such proceeding) on, and all fees and other amounts payable in connection with, the following, whether absolute or contingent, secured or unsecured, due or to become due, outstanding on the date of the indenture or thereafter created, incurred or assumed: (a) our indebtedness to banks, insurance companies and other financial institutions evidenced by credit or loan agreements, notes or other written obligations, (b) all of our other indebtedness (including indebtedness of others guaranteed by us) other than the notes, which is (i) for money borrowed or (ii) evidenced by a note, security, debenture, bond or similar instrument, (c) our obligations as lessee under leases required to be capitalized on the balance sheet of the lessee under generally accepted accounting principles, (d) our obligations under interest rate and currency swaps, caps, floors, collars or similar agreements or arrangements, (e) obligations of Photronics issued or assumed as the deferred purchase price of property, (f) obligations of Photronics for the reimbursement of letters of credit to the extent such obligations are senior indebtedness under clauses (a) through (c) of this paragraph, and (g) renewals, extensions, amendments, modifications, restatements and refundings of, or any indebtedness or obligation issued in exchange for, any such indebtedness or obligation described in clauses (a) through (f) of this paragraph; provided, however, that senior indebtedness does not include any such indebtedness or obligation if the terms of such indebtedness or obligation (or the terms of the instrument under which, or pursuant to which, it is issued) expressly provide that such indebtedness or obligation is pari passu with or junior to the notes.
-T
+The term "senior indebtedness" is defined in the indenture to mean the principal of (and premium, if any) and interest (including all interest accruing subsequent to the commencement of any bankruptcy or similar proceeding, whether or not a claim for post-petition interest is allowable as a claim in any such proceeding) on, and all fees and other amounts payable in connection with, the following, whether absolute or contingent, secured or unsecured, due or to become due, outstanding on the date of the indenture or thereafter created, incurred or assumed: (a) our indebtedness to banks, insurance companies and other financial institutions evidenced by credit or loan agreements, notes or other written obligations, (b) all of our other indebtedness (including indebtedness of others guaranteed by us) other than the notes, which is (i) for money borrowed or (ii) evidenced by a note, security, debenture, bond or similar instrument, (c) our obligations as lessee under leases required to be capitalized on the balance sheet of the lessee under generally accepted accounting principles, (d) our obligations under interest rate and currency swaps, caps, floors, collars or similar agreements or arrangements, (e) obligations of Photronics issued or assumed as the deferred purchase price of property, (f) obligations of Photronics for the reimbursement of letters of credit to the extent such obligations are senior indebtedness or obligation described in clauses (a) through (c) of this paragraph, and (g) renewals, extensions, amendments, modifications, restatements and refundings of, or any indebtedness or obligation is used in exchange for, any such indebtedness or obligation is such indebtedness or obligation is paragraph; provide that such indebtedness or obligation is not senior in right of payment to the notes, or expressly provide that such indebtedness or obligation is not senior in right of payment to the notes, or expressly provide that such indebtedness or obligation is not senior in right of payment to the notes, due 2

-As of August 3, 2003, we had \$12.9 million principal amount of senior indebtedness outstanding and, as of that date, we estimate that our subsidiaries had approximately \$118.2 million of liabilities outstanding, excluding liabilities owed to us, and there were \$51.5 million of minority interests held by third parties in the equity of our two non-wholly owned subsidiaries.
-The foregoing amount of subsidiary liabilities excludes \$11.0 million of bank revolving credit debt borrowed by one of our subsidiaries, which is guaranteed by us and included in our outstanding senior indebtedness.
-In the event of the liquidation of one of our subsidiaries, the creditors of that subsidiary would have claims against the subsidiary's assets that ranked ahead of the claims of the subsidiary's equity holders, including us and any minority shareholders.
-In the event of the liquidation of one of our non-wholly owned subsidiaries, we and the minority shareholders would be entitled to share, pro rata based on our respective equity interests, in the net assets of the subsidiary remaining after payment of all of the subsidiary's liabilities.
-The holders of the notes have no direct claim on the assets of any of our subsidiaries.
-Our senior indebtedness of \$12.9 million will be due as follows: \$0.1 million in fiscal 2004, \$11.1 million in fiscal 2005 and \$1.7 million in fiscal 2007.
+As of May 4, 2003, we had \$29.8 million of senior indebtedness outstanding and our subsidiaries had \$581.9 million of liabilities outstanding, excluding liabilities owed to us but including minority interests held by third parties in the equity of certain of our subsidiaries.
+For this purpose, minority interests in a subsidiary represent the share of the net assets of the subsidiary, as of a specific date, to which the third party minority shareholders would be entitled in the event of the liquidation of the subsidiary, which claim would rank pari passu with our claim to the net assets as the majority shareholder.
+Our senior indebtedness of \$29.8 million will be due as follows: \$5.7 million in fiscal 2003, \$5.3 million in fiscal 2004, \$14.4 million in fiscal 2005; and \$1.2 million in fiscal 2006 and \$3.2 million in fiscal 2007.
 Neither we nor our subsidiaries are prohibited from incurring debt, including senior indebtedness, under the indenture.
-We may from time to time incur additional debt and liabilities.
+We may from time to time incur additional debt, including senior indebtedness.
+Our subsidiaries may also from time to time incur additional debt and liabilities.